-35 "Comment Reference Document 2 BIA Western Regional Office September 7, 2012 Branch of Environmental Quality Services Attn: Ms. Amy Heuslein 2600 North Center Ave, 4th Floor Mail Room Phoenix, AZ 85004-3008 Via E-mail: amy.heuslein@bia.gov With a copy to: paul.schafly@bia.gov Subject: Notice of Intent To Prepare an Environmental Impact Statement for the Moapa Solar Energy Center on the Moapa River Indian Reservation, Clark County NV.
+"Comment Reference Document 2: Bureau of Indian Affairs Western Regional Office September 7, 2012 Branch of Environmental Quality Services Attn: Ms. Amy Heuslein 2600 North Center Ave, 4th Floor Mail Room Phoenix, AZ 85004-3008 Via E-mail: amy.heuslein@bia.gov With a copy to: paul.schafly@bia.gov Subject: Notice of Intent To Prepare an Environmental Impact Statement for the Moapa Solar Energy Center on the Moapa River Indian Reservation, Clark County NV.
 Dear Ms. Heuslein: Please accept these comments submitted on behalf of the Sierra Club (the ""Sierra Club"") on the Moapa Solar Energy Center (the ""Project""), a proposed 200 MW solar project on the Moapa River Indian Reservation (the ""Tribal Lands"").
-The Sierra Club is a national nonprofit organization of approximately 1.3 million members and supporters dedicated to exploring, enjoying, and protecting the wild places of the earth; to practicing and promoting the responsible use of the earth's ecosystems and resources; to educating and enlisting humanity to protect and restore the quality of the natural and human environment; and to using all lawful means to carry out these objectives.
-The Sierra Club's concerns encompass protecting our public lands, wildlife, air and water while at the same time rapidly increasing our use of renewable energy to reduce global warming.
-We submit these comments on behalf of our members, activists, staff, and members of the general public who are interested in protecting native species and their habitats as well as supporting the development of clean, renewable sources of electrical energy.
+The Sierra Club is a national nonprofit organization of approximately 1.3 million members and supporters dedicated to exploring, enjoying, and protecting the wild places of the earth; to practicing and promoting the responsible use of the earth's ecosystems and resources; to educating and enlisting humanity to protect and restore the quality of the natural and human environment; and to using all lawful means to carry out these objectives."The Sierra Club's concerns encompass protecting our public lands, wildlife, air, and water while at the same time rapidly increasing our use of renewable energy to reduce global warming.
+The Sierra Club submits these comments on behalf of the Sierra Club's members, activists, staff, and members of the general public who are interested in protecting native species and native species' habitats as well as supporting the development of clean, renewable sources of electrical energy.
 The development of renewable energy is a critical component of efforts to reduce carbon pollution and climate- warming gases, avoid the worst consequences of global warming, and to assist in meeting needed emission reductions.
-We strongly support the development of renewable energy production, and the generation of electricity from solar power, in particular."
+The Sierra Club strongly supports the development of renewable energy production, and the generation of electricity from solar power, in particular.